Ciocanesku/Matrix-Project/README.md

 ## Demo Video

-Watch the demo video of the Bomberman game on [YouTube](https://youtu.be/Mgx98ooZ_o8).
+Watch the demo video of the Bomberman game:  [Watch the video](https://youtu.be/Mgx98ooZ_o8).

 Enjoy playing the Bomberman game on Arduino! 🕹️